 Valuation of insurance provisions is judgemental and requires a number of assumptions to be made that have estimation uncertainty.
-This is particularly the case for those liabilities that are recognised in respect of claims that have occurred but have not yet been reported to the Company as some claims can take time to emerge or develop.
+This is particularly the case for those liabilities that are recognised in respect of claims that have occurred but have not yet been reported to the company, referred to as 'IBNR', as some claims can take time to emerge or develop.
 The determination of the value of these insurance reserves requires judgement, inter alia, in the selection of key assumptions and methodologies.

-The Company has estimated claims outstanding on a case by case basis, which also include an estimated allowance for subrogation or salvage recoveries and supplemented this with IBNR claims provision based on different reserving methodologies applicable to relevant policy portfolios.
+The company has estimated claims outstanding on a case by case basis, which also include an estimated allowance for subrogation or salvage recoveries, and supplemented this with IBNR claims provision based on different reserving methodologies applicable to relevant policy portfolios.

-The Company's net claims outstanding and IBNR provisions are disclosed in note 13 at €16.3m and €1.9m respectively, and favourable variations arising from prior year claims, when also considering the impact of the recovery reserve and IBNR, amounting to €1.4m.
+The company's net claims outstanding and IBNR provisions are disclosed in note 13 at €15.3m and €1.1m respectively, and net favourable variations arising from prior year claims, when also considering the impact of the recovery reserve and IBNR, amounting to €1.5m.
 Further information on the development of the ultimate cost of claims over the year is disclosed in note 13.